 The inspirational Russian courses teach you more than just the language.
 The course starts with the fundamentals—the alphabet and phonetic system.
-Later on, you’ll become proficient in talking about culture-related topics, such as cold weather.
-The lessons educate you about hard and soft consonants.
+Later, you’ll become proficient in discussing culture-related topics, such as cold weather.

 You can see the position of the lips in the videos, which is of the utmost importance for beginners.
 The Cyrillic script is quite different from the alphabet most European languages use, so the software has a keyboard with all the symbols.

 You can take two official Spanish courses—Mexican and Castilian Spanish.
 Both immerse you in a series of reviews designed to teach you new expressions.

 The Mexican Spanish course consists of seven models.
 Each module deals with a particular topic.
 For example, the introductory lesson teaches you to introduce yourself and use some colloquial expressions.
 It takes seven modules to learn Castilian Spanish, too.